 An intensive study of the first five books of the Bible.
 Attention is given to the historical and literary contexts, the message, and the interpretation of these books.
 Spring, even years.
-Prerequisite: Admission to the graduate program.

-BIBLE 5391.
-BIBLICAL INTERPRETATION.
+BIBLE 5391, BIBLICAL INTERPRETATION.

 A study of the principles of biblical interpretation and the application of these principles to selected portions of the Bible.
 Spring, odd years.